AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/blocks/variableBlock/doubleUnitSwitcher.rst

 .. admonition:: Example

     The variable “Usage time” is well-suited to a double unit switcher of time/time.
 The user can select hours/day, or day/month, and much more.
-All for a unit switcher that has not even a clear naming!